 In addition to the purchase price of the property, costs such as stamp duty, loan application fees, renovations, conveyancing and etc can impact the viability of the transaction.
 Ongoing costs such as building insurance, loan repayments and property maintenance can also catch you by surprise.

 There are also tax benefits as while you are paying rent to yourself, the tax on rental income is only 15%.
 Capital gains are generally lower for commercial property than astute residential investments, but the capital gains tax is just 10% if the property is held for a year or longer.
 It should be noted, however, that your super fund must be a decent size; generally, between $400,000 – $600,000 to be considered for a loan.

 How We Can Help

-SMSFs can be great investment vehicles, but we strongly encourage you to speak with Endorphin Wealth to determine how best to approach purchasing commercial property with your SMSF.
+SMSFs can be great investment vehicles, but we strongly encourage you to speak our best financial advisors in Melbourne to determine how best to approach self managed super fund property investment.
 For an obligation free discussion, call us on 03 9190 8964, or email us at firstname.lastname@example.org